 Conduct even a shred of research on Gulf War Illness and you will notice the word "controversial" appearing over and over.
-Critics of the syndrome's existence note that the symptoms Gulf War vets display are not disimilar to those that veterans of other conflicts have also experienced.
+Critics of the syndrome's existence note that the symptoms Gulf War vets display are not dissimilar to those that veterans of other conflicts have also experienced.
 As such, many groups are quick to suggest that Gulf War Illness is no different than "shell shock" or "post-traumatic stress disorder," and that these are simply common after-effects of wartime service.
-In worst case scenarios, some critics will simply call the disease a product of the soldier's imagination.
+In worst-case scenarios, some critics will simply call the disease a product of the soldier's imagination.

 The problem with these hollow claims is that their origins are traced back to Pentagon-funded studies.
 And it's not hard to believe that a study performed by the Pentagon may be a bit biased.
 Of course, Gulf vets and gulf war advocate groups continue to disagree with the reports released by the Pentagon.
-Eventually, the voice of our vets were heard and an official federal report was released by an independent committee in 2008 that found very different findings than those of the Pentagon.
-Needless to say, when our soldiers claim that they are suffering from an illness, its highly unlikely that they're imagining this pain.
+Eventually, the voice of our vets was heard and an official federal report was released by an independent committee in 2008 that found very different findings than those of the Pentagon.
+Needless to say, when our soldiers claim that they are suffering from an illness, it's highly unlikely that they're imagining this pain.